 The American Osteopathic Association (AOA) supports the new health care model and has urged Congress to approve iterations to the DPC model, which will include providing diagnostic services and dispensing prescription drugs.

 1. You get direct, unrestricted access to your family medicine doctor.

-You can expect your Direct Primary Care and Concierge Medicine physician to be available whenever you need them, may it be via tele-consultations, last minute appointments or house visits.
+You can expect your family care physician to be available whenever you need them, may it be via teleconsultations, last-minute appointments, or house visits.
 You no longer have to waste time on long queues, tiresome front desk calls, complicated booking procedures, or going straight to voice meal.

 2. You are provided with the privilege of long-term savings.

-The Direct Primary Care/Concierge Medicine system also provides patients with discounted out-patient medical services, especially those that are not covered by your insurance premiums.
+The Direct patient care system also provides patients with discounted out-patient medical services, especially those that are not covered by your insurance premiums.

 A perfect example: a Complete Blood Count (CBC) test might cost $50-$60 at a hospital whereas it may only cost you $1-$2 in a Direct Primary Care clinic.

 3. Direct Primary Care and Concierge Medicine physicians have enough time to properly diagnose your health conditions and be thorough about your well-being.